josiahjswab/slack-bot/README.md

             bot
             commands
     - 'Event Subscriptions'
-        - https://dingdong-slack-bot.herokuapp.com/slack/events --this URL recieves the event updates from slack, which in turn processes the event info and disperses via hooks. if testing this will be your tunnel address.
+        - https://dingdong-slack-bot.herokuapp.com/slack/events -- this URL recieves the event updates from slack, which in turn processes the event info and disperses via hooks. if testing this will be your tunnel address.
         - Subscribe to Bot Events
            'team_join'